 Residents Bill of Rights

-ALL ADULT RESIDENTS IN RESIDENTIAL CARE FACILITIES HAVE THE FOLLOWING RIGHTS:
+ALL ADULT RESIDENTS IN LONG TERM CARE FACILITIES HAVE THE FOLLOWING RIGHTS:

 COMMITMENT TO CARE